Piet de Visser (football manager): Manager

-After a career as a player for De Zeeuwen, RCH and Zeeland Sport, De Visser became involved in management.
+After a career as a player for De Zeeuwen, RCH and Zeeland Sport, De Visser moved into management.
 In 1957, he started as a youth and assistant manager at Sparta Rotterdam.

-In 1964, he took his first assignment as a head manager at DFC and became champion of the second division in his first year.
-In 1973, while manager of De Graafschap, he and his club (which included defender Guus Hiddink) were promoted to the Eredivisie.
-He subsequently became champion of the Eerste Divisie with NEC in 1975, and moved to the Molenbeek which had won the Belgian League the preceding season.
+In 1964, he took his first job as a head manager at DFC and became champion of the second division in his first year.
+In 1973, while manager of De Graafschap, he and his club, which included defender Guus Hiddink, were promoted to the Eredivisie.
+He then became champion of the Eerste Divisie with NEC in 1975, and moved to Molenbeek, which had won the Belgian League the preceding season.

+While managing Willem II, De Visser signed the Guinean midfielder Mohammed Sylla.
+The connection with the country led to an advisory role with the Guinean football association, and in 1994 he briefly coached the national team at the Africa Cup of Nations.

 He ended his management career in 1993, while at NAC Breda, due to heart problems.
-He has since struggled with his health, beating cancer and undergoing five bypass surgeries.
+He has since had serious health problems, beating cancer and undergoing five bypass operations.
 During his career, De Visser managed Sparta, DFC, Telstar, De Graafschap, NEC, R.W.D.
 Molenbeek, FC Den Haag, Roda JC, AZ, Willem II and NAC Breda.

 PSV

-After his career as a manager, De Visser became scout at PSV, where he was responsible for scouting players like Ronaldo, Alex, Heurelho Gomes and Balázs Dzsudzsák for the club.
-He even scouted Adriano, but PSV coach Erik Gerets was not interested in signing the Brazilian.
+After his management career, De Visser worked as a scout for PSV for some fifteen years.
+Players he recommended to the club include Ronaldo, Ruud van Nistelrooij, Alex, Heurelho Gomes and Balázs Dzsudzsák.
+He also scouted Adriano, but PSV coach Erik Gerets was not interested in signing him.

 Chelsea and Roman Abramovich

-Since 2005, De Visser also scouts for Chelsea and is considered a close personal adviser on transfers to club owner Roman Abramovich.
-In one of his first scouting assignments for Chelsea, De Visser was responsible for the transfer of Arjen Robben from PSV to Chelsea.
-Guus Hiddink, who played under De Visser at De Graafschap and who worked with him at PSV, was recommended to Abramovich for the position of manager of the Russia national team.
-De Visser also recommended the hiring of Frank Arnesen to Abramovich, a move which was opposed by then Chelsea manager José Mourinho.
-It was also De Visser who first recommended the signing of Mikel John Obi and Salomon Kalou to Frank Arnesen for Chelsea.
-De Visser and Arnesen later clashed with former Chelsea manager Mourinho over transfer policy, with the two allegedly recommending Alex be brought over from PSV to solve the club's defensive problems, while Mourinho was said to have preferred Khalid Boulahrouz instead.
+Since 2005, De Visser also scouted for Chelsea and was a close personal adviser on transfers to club owner Roman Abramovich.
+In one of his first assignments for Chelsea, De Visser was responsible for the transfer of Arjen Robben from PSV to Chelsea.
+Guus Hiddink, who played under De Visser at De Graafschap and worked with him at PSV, was recommended to Abramovich for the position of manager of the Russia national team.
+De Visser also recommended the hiring of Frank Arnesen to Abramovich, a move opposed by then Chelsea manager José Mourinho.
+It was also De Visser who first recommended the signings of Mikel John Obi and Salomon Kalou to Frank Arnesen for Chelsea.
+De Visser and Arnesen later clashed with Mourinho over transfer policy, reportedly recommending Alex be brought over from PSV to address the club's defensive problems, while Mourinho preferred Khalid Boulahrouz.